quintel/merit/README.md

 ### Electricity price [Unit EUR/MWh]

-For **each hour in a year**, the price is equal to the `marginal_costs` of the participant that is **one higher** in the merit order than the price-setting participant.
-This reflects the assumption that a producer will try to sell his electricity for a price that is as high as possible but still smaller than the cost of the participant that is next in the merit order.
+For **each hour in a year**, the price is equal to the `marginal_costs` of the participant that is **the first one that is not running at all**.

+This reflects the assumption that a producer will try to sell his electricity for a price that is as high as possible but still (infinite) smaller than the cost of the participant that is the first one *not* producing.

-**N.B.
-It is to be determined what the margin is for the most expensive plant in the merit order (i.e.  when there is no 'one higher').**
+If all the dispatchables are producing, and hence there is none *not-running*, the *highest* `:marginal_costs` are assumed to be the price in that market.

+**N.B.** We could multiply this value with a certain factor.**

 ## For each Participant